anyhum97/SphereDetection/README.md

  <img src="picture2.png"><br>
   <center><h4>colored map of z-projection on XY plane<h3></center><br>

  Look at colored map of z-projection on XY plane.
-You can see that the centers of the spheres correspond to local maxima.
+You can see that the centers of the spheres correspond to local maximum or minimum if the spheres were concave.
+There we will look for points belonging to the sphere.
+Then we can check if these points are points of a sphere using https://mathworld.wolfram.com/Circumsphere.html.

 </p>